fkooman/php-oauth-as/README.md

 entitlements.
 This is a bit similar to scope in OAuth, only entitlements are for a specific resource owner, while scope is only for an OAuth client.

-The entitlements are for example used by the `php-oauth` API.
-It is possible to write a client application that uses the `php-oauth` API to manage OAuth client registrations.
+The entitlements are for example used by the `php-oauth-as` API.
+It is possible to write a client application that uses the `php-oauth-as` API to manage OAuth client registrations.
 The problem now is how to decide who is allowed to manage OAuth client registrations.
 Clearly not all users who can successfully authenticate, but only a subset.
 The way now to determine who gets to do what